Use waypoint flight mode to fly autonomously and program advanced actions in the MGC Mobile App.

 What is waypoint mode?

 Waypoint mode is one of two automated flight modes currently available in the MGC Mobile App.
-Waypoint mode allows a pilot to pre-program a sequence of actions for a drone to perform, then press start and watch as the drone executes the sequence autonomously.
+Waypoint mode allows a pilot to pre-program a sequence of actions for a drone to perform, press start, and watch as the drone executes the sequence autonomously.
+In a waypoint mission, the aircraft will travel between waypoints, execute actions, and adjust heading and altitude between waypoints.
+Waypoints are physical locations to which the aircraft will fly.
+Creating a series of waypoints, in effect, will program a flight route for the aircraft to follow.

 Searching for a flight plan